-McNary National Wildlife Refuge is a 3.5 mile lightly trafficked loop trail located near Kennewick, WA that features a lake and is good for all skill levels.
+McNary National Wildlife Refuge is a 3.5 mile lightly trafficked loop trail located near Kennewick, Washington that features a lake and is good for all skill levels.
 The trail is primarily used for birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash